Bulk Collect Clause With SELECT INTO Statement

-Now that we have discussed the syntax, let’s do a simple example to learn how to work with PL/SQL BULK COLLECT with SELECT-INTO statement in Oracle Database.
+Now that we have discussed the syntax, let’s do a simple example to learn how to work with PL/SQL Bulk Collect clause with SELECT INTO statement in Oracle Database.

 SET SERVEROUTPUT ON; DECLARE TYPE nt_fName IS TABLE OF VARCHAR2 (20); TYPE nt_lName IS TABLE OF VARCHAR2 (20); fname nt_fName; lName nt_lName; BEGIN SELECT first_name, last_name BULK COLLECT INTO fName, lName FROM employees; --Print values from the collection-- FOR idx IN 1..fName.COUNT LOOP DBMS_OUTPUT.PUT_LINE (idx||' - '||fName (idx) ||' '||lName (idx)); END LOOP; END; /

 Here we have a very simple code to demonstrate how to use Bulk Collect Clause with Select-Into statement.
 In the declaration section of this code we first created two Nested Table type collections “nt_fName” & “nt_lName” with their corresponding collection variables “fName” & “lName”.
-Both these collections will be used to hold the data returned by the Select-Into statement.
+In fact both these collections will be used to hold the data returned by the Select-Into statement.

 You can read how to create nested table here.

 In the declaration section we have our Select-Into statement with Bulk Collect clause.
-Using this Select-Into statement we are retrieving all the data from First Name and Last Name column of the employees table and with the help of Bulk Collect clause we are storing that data to corresponding collections in parallel manner.
+Moreover by using this Select-Into statement we are retrieving all the data from First Name and Last Name column of the employees table.
+And with the help of Bulk Collect clause we are storing that data to corresponding collections in parallel manner.